The College subscription year runs from January to December.

 UK Fellows, Members, Specialist Associates and Affiliates can apply for a reduction of 50% of fees for 2022 if earnings for this subscription year are expected to be below £47,500.

 You can download a UK reduced rate form, complete and return to email@example.com.

 Overseas Fellows, Members and International Associates can apply for a reduced rate for 2022 if earnings for this subscription year are expected to be below £16,500.

 The reduced rate must be applied for each year.
 If you were on this rate for 2021 you must reapply if you will be eligible again in 2022.

-The College defines retirement as earning no more than £16,500 from all professional income in 2022.
+The College defines retirement as earning less than £16,500 from all professional income in 2022.

-This earning figure refers specifically to ongoing gross income from professional practice - pension income is excluded from this calculation.
+This earning figure refers specifically to gross income from professional practice including private and medico-legal work - pension income is excluded from this calculation.

 Most members in the UK pay their subscriptions by Direct Debit.
-You can set up your Direct Debit to be taken in one instalment (January), two Direct Debit instalments (January and July) or we have recently set up the option to pay in quarterly
+You can set up your Direct Debit to be taken in one instalment (January), two Direct Debit instalments (January and July) or quarterly

 Direct Debit instalments (January, April, July and October).

-To set up or alter a Direct Debit arrangement members can now complete an online form - access the online Direct Debit page.
+To set up or alter a Direct Debit arrangement members with a UK bank account can complete an online form - access the online Direct Debit page.